techjb/Vector-Tiles-Google-Maps/DOCUMENTATION.md

 clickableLayers: ['municipalities'],
 ```

 * `getIDForLayerFeature` - **{function}** Each MVT Feature needs a unique ID.
-You can specify a specific function to create a unique ID that will be associated with a given feature. **Required for for onclick event**.
+You can specify a specific function to create a unique ID that will be associated with a given feature. **Required when onclick and onMouseHover**.

 ```js
 getIDForLayerFeature: function(feature) {